Business success is increasingly being measured against keeping up with technological advances and customer behaviour.

 True digital personalisation should feel like a great experience.
 It should leverage rich customer information in real-time and deliver messages consistently across multiple channels.

-For example, integrating personalisation capabilities into the primary channels accessed by customers delivers relevant experiences that are likely to increase retention and growth of a business' customer base.
+For example, integrating personalisation capabilities into the primary channels accessed by customers delivers relevant experiences that are likely to increase the retention and growth of a business' customer base.

 As a result, digital transformation helps avoid a tipping point caused by technological advances and downstream market effects.
 Its benefits include: